Specialist in Cancer, Incontinence & Robotic Surgery

 - Member, Robotic Surgery Society of Singapore

 Dr Chin graduated from the National University of Singapore (NUS) in 1986.
-In 1991, he passed the surgery fellowship exams at the Royal Colleges of Surgeons of Glasgow (FRCSG), Edinburgh (FRCSE) as well as the Masters of Medicine (MMed) degree from NUS.
-His subspecialty training was at Bristol Urological Institute (BUI) in the United Kingdom (1996-1997), where he majored in oncology, incontinence and urodynamics.
+In 1991, he passed the surgery fellowship exams at the Royal Colleges of Surgeons of Glasgow (FRCSG), Edinburgh (FRCSE) in Scotland as well as the Masters of Medicine (MMed) exam at NUS.
+His did subspecialty training was at Bristol Urological Institute (BUI) in the United Kingdom (1996-1997), where he majored in oncology, incontinence and urodynamics.

 Dr Chin is renowned for his surgical expertise in urinary cancers, i.e. kidney, bladder, prostate and testis.
 He is accredited to perform laparoscopic and robotic surgery.
-He did his Robotic Urology residency program in 2005 at University of California, Irvine in the USA.
-He is now a proctor for robotic surgery and is the first urologist in Singapore who is conversant with all 3 da Vinci robotic systems (viz.
+In 2005, he flew to USA to undergo a residency program in Robotic Urology at University of California, Irvine.
+He is now a proctor for robotic surgery and is the first urologist in Singapore to be conversant with all 3 da Vinci robotic systems (viz.
 Standard, Si and Xi).

 Dr Chin’s Milestones in Robotic Surgery